-- type of residential neighborhood, building, street type, number of households within the street section (distinguishing between owners and renters), residential density, share of cultural and leisure facilities in relation to all private households and business enterprises;
+- type of residential neighborhood, type of built environment, type of street, number of households within the street section (distinguishing between owners and renters), population density, share of cultural and leisure facilities in relation to all private households and business enterprises;

-- mobility of neighborhood residents in terms of average volume of moves, proportion of moves, residential fluctuation, rate of moves to/from nearby locations, and the volume of moves to/from far-away locations;
+- mobility of neighborhood residents in terms of average volume of moves, balance of moves, residential fluctuation, rate of moves to/from nearby locations, and the volume of moves to/from far-away locations;

-- the dominant social milieu and the probability of the existence of the various Sinus Milieus®.
+- the dominant social milieu and the probability of the presence of the various Sinus Milieus®.

 → microm-Market Indicators (in German) (Please note: Not all of the microm indicators listed in this document are available for the pairfam data.
 If you are interested in specific variables, please contact the pairfam user support.)